Top 2000: Other media

-In 2002, Radio 2 added the television show Top 2000 a Go-go to the broadcast.
+In 2002, the television show Top 2000 a Go-go was introduced to supplement the radio programme.
 The show contains quizzes, live performances and clips of various songs on the list, as well as interviews with performers and artists featured in the all-time charts.
 The following year they added Top 2000 in Concert, where various Dutch artists are invited to sing one of their favorite songs, along with one of their own songs.
 The concert is typically broadcast on New Year's Eve, right after the end of Top 2000.
+In 2019, Radio 2 DJs released a book about the Top 2000 to celebrate its twentieth anniversary, which was accompanied by a vinyl record.